 This section of the Distributed Deployment manual describes how to deploy the universal forwarder for a variety of systems and needs.
 For information on the different kinds of forwarders and detailed information on configuring them for a range of topologies and use cases, see the "Forward data" chapter of this manual.

 The universal forwarder replaces the light forwarder.

-Note: The universal forwarder is a separate executable from Splunk.
-Instances of Splunk and the universal forwarder can co-exist on the same system.
+Note: The universal forwarder is a separate executable from full Splunk Enterprise.
+Instances of full Splunk Enterprise and the universal forwarder can co-exist on the same system.

 For information on deploying the universal forwarder, see "Universal forwarder deployment overview".

 How universal forwarder compares to full Splunk Enterprise

 The universal forwarder's sole purpose is to forward data.
 Unlike a full Splunk Enterprise instance, you cannot use the universal forwarder to index or search data.
 To achieve higher performance and a lighter footprint, it has several limitations:

 - The universal forwarder has no searching, indexing, or alerting capability.